jedi4ever/patrickdebois-research/agents.md

 - Building a RCI Chain for Agents with LangChain Expression Language - https://youtu.be/QaKM5s0TnsY

 - Conversational agents to have negative latency.
 They need to be able to interrupt and respond before I even finish : https://twitter.com/jxnlco/status/1680279646452035584
+- Introducing our work on general-purpose LLM Agents: https://www.goodai.com/introducing-general-purpose-llm-agents/
+- AI and the automation of work: https://www.mosaicventures.com/patterns/ai-and-the-automation-of-work

 ### LLM-OS
 - OpenAI's Bet on a Cognitive Architecture: https://blog.langchain.dev/openais-bet-on-a-cognitive-architecture/
 - LLM Powered Autonomous Agents:  https://lilianweng.github.io/posts/2023-06-23-agent/
 - At the Intersection of LLMs and Kernels - Research Roundup: https://charlesfrye.github.io/programming/2023/11/10/llms-systems.html

+## Testing
+- Source code for our paper: "Put Your Money Where Your Mouth Is: Evaluating Strategic Planning and Execution of LLM Agents in an Auction Arena" - https://github.com/jiangjiechen/auction-arena

 ## Concepts
 - Machine Autonomy : https://www.youtube.com/watch?v=rV-qyM0hHQY